-- Credits chosen from any ECE course, CS 315, PHY 270, or PHY 270L - · At least nine of these credits must be earned at DigiPen - All credits must be earned with a grade of "C-" (or 1.7 quality points) or better
+- Credits chosen from any ECE course, CS 315, PHY 270, or PHY 270L - At least nine of these credits must be earned at DigiPen

 English Minor

 DigiPen's Department of Humanities and Social Sciences offers a diverse array of English courses encompassing literature, expositional writing, and creative writing.
 The literature courses provide critical inquiry into great writings from our earliest myths and epics to contemporary post-modern works.
 The writing courses offer students the opportunity to work in the genres of nonfiction, fiction, poetry, screenwriting, graphic storytelling, and video games.
 The minor in English provides a structured way for students to develop and hone the analytical and creative skills needed to articulate their experience, to support their opinions, and to write compelling stories.
 Additionally, students who complete the English minor will acquire an understanding of human endeavor as expressed in literature in various forms and historical periods.